I want to . . .

 Q. What is utilization review (UR) and why is it used for workers’ compensation?

-A. UR is the process used by employers or claims administrators to review medical treatment requested for the injured worker to determine if the proposed treatment is medically necessary.
-All employers or their workers’ compensation claims administrators are required by law to have a UR program.
-This program is used to decide whether or not to approve medical treatment recommended by a physician.
+A. UR is the process used by employers or claims administrators to determine if a proposed treatment requested for an injured worker is medically necessary.
+All employers or their workers' compensation claims administrators are required by law to have a UR program.
+This program is used to decide whether or not to approve medical treatment recommended by a treating physician.

 Q. When does UR begin?

-A. Although many people think UR begins when an authorization request is forwarded by the claims administrator to the reviewing physician, the process actually begins when the request for authorization is first received, whether by the employer, claims administrator or utilization review organization (URO).
+A. The UR time limit for responding to a treatment request begins when the request for authorization (RFA) is first received, whether by the employer, claims administrator or utilization review organization (URO).

 Q. Is utilization review required in every case?

-Q. Does approving a request for authorization as medically necessary mean the bill for that treatment will be paid?
+Q. Does approving an RFA as medically necessary mean the provider's bill as submitted must be paid?

 Q. What is a prospective review?

-A. A prospective review is any UR conducted prior to the delivery of the requested medical services, except during an inpatient (hospital) stay.
-Prospective reviews must be done within five days from receipt of the request for authorization unless more information is needed to make the decision.
-In that case, up to 14 days are allowed.
-(8 CCR §9792.6(n))
+A. A prospective review is any UR conducted prior to the delivery of the requested medical services, except for review conducted during an inpatient (hospital) stay.
+The decision on an RFA submitted for prospective review must be made within five business days from first receipt of the request, unless additional reasonable medical information is needed to make the decision.
+In that case, the additional reasonable medical information must be requested by the fifth business day, then up to 14 calendar days from the date of receipt of the original RFA are allowed for making the decision on the RFA.

 Q. What is a concurrent review?